substratusai/kubeai/docs/tutorials/langchain.md

 Now the KubeAI OpenAI compatible API is available at `http://localhost:8000/openai` from your local machine.

+Let's create a simple Python script that uses LangChain and is connected to KubeAI.

-Now create a Python script named `test-langchain.py` with the following content:
+Create a file named `test-langchain.py` with the following content:
 ```python
 from langchain_openai import ChatOpenAI